Tuberculosis (TB) Program

 Disease Reporting Requirements

 State laws and regulations require that cases of tuberculosis be reported to the local or state health department.
-TB Program provides, free-of-charge, anti-tuberculosis medications to local health departments and medical providers for the treatment of TB disease.
-Additionally, preventive medications for individuals with TB infection are provided at no cost to local health departments or other medical providers.
+The TB Program provides anti-tuberculosis medications to local health departments and medical providers for the treatment of TB disease.
+Additionally, preventive medications for individuals with TB infection are provided to local health departments or other medical providers.

 In order to receive medications for a patient afflicted with TB infection, the health care provider or local health department must provide the state program information about the diagnostic screening of the patient (skin or blood test and chest x-ray results).
 For individuals with active TB disease, the local health department must provide information about the diagnostic screening of the patient along with information about the patient's treatment, potential contacts to the patient and other detailed information as requested on an ongoing basis.